 Lump in her throat, she watched her rock coolly unsheathe his gun and sword.
 Boom Boom!
 The blobs on Sonya’s body fell dead to the ground.
 Slash!
 Purple blood splattered over the sand at her feet.
 Ten of them gone in seconds, and he hadn’t even suffered a scratch.

 He was good—too good to be hanging with an epic failure such as her.
 Even with the pretty new half-eaten robe, she wasn’t worthy.

 “Thanks, Ben,” Zoe sighed.

 “Say it, Zoe.”

 “Thanks, Ben…Soljer.
 Okay, I’ll say it.
-I suck at this game!”
+I suck at this game.”

 “You called me babe.”

-“I didn’t hear you wrong.”
+“Oh, I didn’t hear you wrong.”

+She punched in two minutes on the timer then pressed start.
 “Okay, I said it.
 Did I offend you?”